django/django/docs/binding.rst

 .. warning::

-    The Data Binding part is new and might change slightly in the upcoming weeks, and so don't consider this API totally stable yet.
+    Data Binding is new and might change slightly in the upcoming weeks, and so don't consider this API totally stable yet.

 The Channels data binding framework automates the process of tying Django